Skip to content ↓

 KEY STAGE 3 CURRICULUM

-All students follow a knowledge based curriculum with engaging topics relevant to students’ interests and the world around them.
+All students follow a knowledge-based curriculum with engaging topics relevant to students’ interests and the world around them.
 The curriculum is designed to develop the knowledge and skills necessary to become an effective and successful language learner and to support students in developing an understanding of themselves as part of a global society.
 We aim to develop strong language skills, the ability to work independently and to communicate effectively in a group.
 We also foster a love of language learning, combined with a positive attitude towards speakers of other languages.
-Our curriculum supports transition from Key Stage 2.
-We also encourage and support speakers of other languages to value those skills and where possible to take a GCSEs in their home languages at in Key Stage 4.

-We promote high standards by ensuring that students have a strong understanding of grammar and structure which enables them to understand and communicate successfully and independently.
+We promote high standards by ensuring that students have a strong understanding of key grammatical rules and structures which enables them to understand and communicate successfully and independently.
 There is an emphasis on using the foreign language as a means of communication within the classroom and developing the skills necessary for effective communication.
-Vocabulary and grammar are regularly revisited in new contexts so that students are able to embed these in their long term memories.
+Vocabulary and grammar are regularly revisited in new contexts so that students are able to embed these in their long-term memory.
 We strongly believe that learning a foreign language also supports students’ literacy skills in English, through the development of their understanding of sentence structure, grammar, vocabulary and communication skills and ensures that students are able to transfer these skills to other subjects.
-In addition, fortnightly lessons in IT rooms using Languagenut and other on-line platforms allows students to develop their vocabulary, listening and reading skills independently, both in school and at home.
 Students are assessed regularly throughout the year through a mixture of teacher assessments, classroom-based activities and formal assessments in speaking, listening, reading and writing.

 Year 7